abhimamg/rescale-ug/source/5_batch.rst

 Hardware Settings
 --------------------

 In hardware settings, specify the number of slots (parallel executions) and cores per slot you want to use.
 More slots means more licences used simultaneously.
-Refer to section :ref:`Hardware Setting` to understand how to configure cost effective hardware.
+Refer to section :ref:`Hardware Settings <hrdset>` to understand how to configure cost efficient hardware.

 .. image:: imgs/doe4.JPG
     :width: 700px
     :align: center

+.. _btchreslts:

 Results
 --------------